codingnails/rag-weaviate-app/README.md

-# 📄 PDF-RAG-Weaviate App using Weaviate and OpenAI
+# 📄 PDF Assistant App using Weaviate and OpenAI

 A lightweight Retrieval-Augmented Generation (RAG) demo app that transforms any PDF into a smart, searchable knowledge base using Weaviate as a vector store and OpenAI's embedding + generative models.